 How Long Does Your Plan Run?
 IMPORTANT PLEASE READ

-- All Plans run from January 1st to December 31st each year.
+- Maintenance Plans run from January 1st to December 31st each year.

 - Notifications are sent via email between November 15th and December 15th every year.
 Please make sure we have your current valid email address on file.

 - If you wish to continue your plan Full Payment is due by January 1st every year.

 - If you no longer wish to continue your Maintenance Plan, simply reply to the email address your renewal notice was sent to and request your plan be canceled.
 You will receive an email confirming your cancellation within 24 to 72 hours, excluding Weekends and Holidays.